point97/p97-angular-components/README.md

   * Transaction come from the $loki changes method.
   * The app syncs entire form formstacks

-3. Send the list of changes for each formstack to the `/api/v2/pforms/sync/` endpoint.
+3. Create full formstack responses (nested responses)
+  * Data cleaning to fit the VP API standard is also be done here.

+4. Send the submitted formstacks
   * On the server
-    1. Compare the client changes list to servers changes list.
-    2. Resolve any conflicts.
-HARD PART
-    3. Merge changes into server
-    4. Return the changes that the client must make
-  * On Client
-    1. Loop over returned changes and apply the changes.
-    2. Updates status table ???
-Not sure how to do this.
+    1. Perform dry_run for validation.
+If it fails return with errors
+    2. Perform save.

+5. Clear out any old responses.

-5. Update Read Only resrouces (.i.e.
+5. Update Read Only resoucres (.i.e.
 App, Formstack, mediacache)
   * Formstack is nested with Forms, Blocks, Questions, QuestionChoices.
 These will all be updated when the formstack updates
   * Update mediacache
   * Update tiles???